-This compilation of laws and regulations relating to the licensure and conduct of real estate brokers, salespersons, and appraisers is designed to be used as a handy reference source.
-It is not a substitute for the official Connecticut General Statutes and Regulations and may inadvertently contain errors or omissions.
+This compilation of real estate laws and regulations relating to the licensure and conduct of brokers and salespersons is designed to be used as a handy reference source.
+It is not a substitute for the official Connecticut General Statutes and Regulations, and may inadvertently contain errors or omissions.